 Nepal is among the poorest and least developed countries in the world, with one-third of its population living below the poverty line.
 It is a landlocked country with rugged geography, few natural resources and poor infrastructure.
 More than 80% of the population is rural based.
 For most rural families, access to land is extremely limited and many depend on plots that are too small to meet subsistence requirements.

 Volunteers in Nepal will work with in-country partner Creating Possibilities Nepal to build homes for families who desperately need good shelter.
 CP and DWC have also worked to rebuild schools in the Gorkha district.
 Homes and schools are a high priority so people can have proper shelter and get educated.

-In the past, Creating Possibilities has also sent volunteers to work in Dang district, where more than 100 girls have been bought out of bonded labour so they can attend school and learn new skills to enter the workforce.
-They are supported by CP.
-Past projects include the construction of a community centre in Dang called UNAKO House (Unako translates to ‘hers’).
-This community centre provides work and literacy programs for young women who have been bought out of bonded labour.
-It is also be home to a computer training centre, two retail stores and sewing machines for UNAKO scarf making.
-The project also involved installing 36 solar panels that provide 10kWs of solar capacity to the centre.
-Read more about the centre here.
+In the past, Creating Possibilities has sent volunteers to work in Dang district, where more than 100 girls have been bought out of bonded labour so they can attend school and learn new skills to enter the workforce.
+The construction of a community centre in Dang called UNAKO House (Unako translates to ‘hers’) provides work and literacy programs for young women and home to a computer training centre, two retail stores and sewing machines for UNAKO scarf making.

 Developmental impact in Nepal